 Article 41.
-Upon motion duly made and seconded and motion made by William Sinclair, Chairman, Industrial Development Committee, it was So-Passed by Majority Vote for the Town to vote under Massachusetts General Laws (Ter.
+To see if the Town of Carver will vote under Massachusetts General Laws (Ter.
 Ed.)
-Chapter 121B, Section 4, as amended, to establish a Redevelopment Authority and in that connection to make any and all determinations and declarations deemed necessary or desirable.
+Chapter 121B, Section 4, as amended, to establish a Redevelopment Authority and in that connection to make any and all determinations and declarations deemed necessary or desirable, and take any action in relation thereto.